adelamodwala/multiget/README.md

 # MultiGET
 This is a NodeJS application that attempts to boost downloads.
-It attempts to get multiple chunks of the requested file in parallel to speed up downloads.
+It retrieves multiple chunks of the requested file in parallel and saves the file in the working directory.

 Currently, it only supports downloading 4 chunks of 1MiB each for files that are at least 4MiB large.